Dacia Jogger

 The Dacia Jogger is a car produced and marketed jointly by the French manufacturer Renault and its Romanian subsidiary Dacia.
 Its nameplate was revealed in August 2021 as a successor to the Logan MCV, Lodgy and Dokker in the compact MPV market segment.
 Based on the third-generation Logan, it is offered in both five- and seven-seat variants.

 The Dacia Jogger was unveiled on 3 September 2021, before its public presentation on 6 September 2021, at the Munich Motor Show.

 Overview

-Despite being intended to compete in the MPV market, the Jogger shares its platform and many parts (dashboard, front) with the third generation Sandero and Logan, making it essentially a long-wheelbase wagon version of these models, similar to the former Logan MCV.
+Despite being intended to compete in the MPV market, the Jogger is a long-wheelbase wagon version of the third generation Sandero and Logan, similar to the former Logan MCV.

-While the car has some crossover design elements, it is not intended to be used as an SUV.
+Despite the fact that the Jogger has crossover design elements, it is not classified as an SUV.